lucafilippodangelo/OOP-Patterns-Refresh/MediatorDesignPattern/README.md

 Mediator Design Pattern:
 This pattern allows multiple objects to communicate with each other’s without knowing each other’s structure.
-This pattern defines an object which encapsulates how the objects will interact with each other’s and supports easy maintainability of the code by loose coupling.
+The mediator pattern is a behavioral design pattern that promotes loose coupling between objects and helps to organize the code for inter-object communications.

+Imagine an application in which there are many objects that are communicating with each other.
+The mediator design pattern is useful when the number of objects grows so large that it becomes difficult to maintain the references to the objects.
+The mediator is essentially an object that encapsulates how one or more objects interact with each other.
+The mediator design pattern controls how these objects communicate, and helps to reduce the number of dependencies among them that you have to manage.

 Project Structure:
 IMediator